xpack/web-doxygen/website/docs/manual/pages/extsearch.md

 ## Configuring {#extsearch_config}

-<p>The first step is to make the search engine available via a web server.
-If you use <span class="doxyComputerOutput">doxysearch.cgi</span> this means making the <a href="https://en.wikipedia.org/wiki/Common_Gateway_Interface">CGI</a> binary available from the web server (i.e. be able to run it from a browser via an URL starting with http:)</p>
+The first step is to make the search engine available via a web server.
+If you use <span class="doxyComputerOutput">doxysearch.cgi</span> this means making the <a href="https://en.wikipedia.org/wiki/Common_Gateway_Interface">CGI</a> binary available from the web server (i.e. be able to run it from a browser via an URL starting with http:)

-<p>How to setup a web server is outside the scope of this document, but if you for instance have Apache installed, you could simply copy the <span class="doxyComputerOutput">doxysearch.cgi</span> file from Doxygen's <span class="doxyComputerOutput">bin</span> directory to the <span class="doxyComputerOutput">cgi-bin</span> directory of the Apache web server.
-Read the <a href="https://httpd.apache.org/docs/2.2/howto/cgi.html">apache documentation</a> for details.</p>
+How to setup a web server is outside the scope of this document, but if you for instance have Apache installed, you could simply copy the <span class="doxyComputerOutput">doxysearch.cgi</span> file from Doxygen's <span class="doxyComputerOutput">bin</span> directory to the <span class="doxyComputerOutput">cgi-bin</span> directory of the Apache web server.
+Read the <a href="https://httpd.apache.org/docs/2.2/howto/cgi.html">apache documentation</a> for details.

-<p>To test if <span class="doxyComputerOutput">doxysearch.cgi</span> is accessible start your web browser and point to URL to the binary and add <span class="doxyComputerOutput">?test</span> at the end</p>
+To test if <span class="doxyComputerOutput">doxysearch.cgi</span> is accessible start your web browser and point to URL to the binary and add <span class="doxyComputerOutput">?test</span> at the end

 <pre><code>http://yoursite.com/path/to/cgi/doxysearch.cgi?test
 </code></pre>

-<p>You should get the following message:</p>
+You should get the following message:

 <pre><code>Test failed: cannot find search index doxysearch.db
 </code></pre>

-<p>If you use Internet Explorer you may be prompted to download a file, which will then contain this message.</p>
+If you use Internet Explorer you may be prompted to download a file, which will then contain this message.

-<p>Since we didn't create or install a <span class="doxyComputerOutput">doxysearch.db</span> it is OK for the test to fail for this reason.
-How to correct this is discussed in the next section.</p>
+Since we didn't create or install a <span class="doxyComputerOutput">doxysearch.db</span> it is OK for the test to fail for this reason.
+How to correct this is discussed in the next section.

-<p>Before continuing with the next section add the above URL (without the <span class="doxyComputerOutput">?test</span> part) to the <a href="/web-doxygen/docs/pages/config/#cfg_searchengine_url">SEARCHENGINE_URL</a> tag in Doxygen's configuration file:</p>
+Before continuing with the next section add the above URL (without the <span class="doxyComputerOutput">?test</span> part) to the <a href="/web-doxygen/docs/pages/config/#cfg_searchengine_url">SEARCHENGINE\_URL</a> tag in Doxygen's configuration file:

 <pre><code>SEARCHENGINE_URL = http://yoursite.com/path/to/cgi/doxysearch.cgi